(Keys to training in a Game-based Approach)

 Note: Every point obviously may not include all of the situations (e.g. a Serve & Volley pattern may skip the Both Back Situation).
 However, all of them need to be trained to develop a complete player.
 In every one of the 5 Game Situations, players can perform Neutral, Offensive or Defensive shots (except serving).

-S: SHOT CYCLE
+SHOT CYCLE

 The next element of Situation Training is to define the situation more narrowly.
-For more specific training, coaches can use the “Shot Cycle” which describes the cycle of events that happen during an individual shot, from the player’s impact to the opponent’s, and back again.
+For more specific training, coaches can use the “Shot Cycle” which describes the cycle of events that happen during an individual shot, from the player’s impact to the opponent’s and back again.

 This framework gives coaches a critical tool to systematically organize training tactically.